papostolopoulos/crud_app/README.md

   (dude did it with an array and then a .insert())
   * knex seed:run
 * [X] List all records with GET/todo
-  * go to app.js to create a beginning route
+  * go to app.js to create a route. app.js is the beginning of the express app.
+He did nothing on this step, he just explained.
-  * Duplicate the index.js file in the routes folder and change the title in res.render
+  * Duplicate the index.js file in the routes folder and change the title in res.render.
+Name the file "todo.js"
-  * define a new variable in the app.js file for the "require"
+  * define a new variable named "todo" in the app.js file for the "require"
   * do a new app.use for ('/todo', todo)
   This means that the url extension /todo runs the file todo.js
   * go to the browser and type "localhost:3000/todo" to confirm